amead99/personal-website/README.md

 # personal-website
 Personal Website project for block 9.
-The site will have at least three pages; Home, About and Portfolio.
+Contains three pages, Home, About and Portfolio.
+Home contains introductory paragraph and image.
+About contains a background paragraph and image.
+Portfolio contains a table that will hold future projects.
+All pages have header and footer with links (to other pages and social media, respectively) and CSS styling.
+Javascript file includes pop-up that welcomes user to the website.